Mah8345/Embedded-Tinkerings/README.md

 Each project in the repository is designed to be built and flashed onto the STM32F103C8T6 development board using STM32CubeIDE.

+## Acknowledgments

+This project was guided by the concepts and examples from the book *STM32 ARM Programming for Embedded Systems Using C Language with STM32F4 ARM* by Muhammad Ali Mazidi, Shujen Chen, and Eshragh Ghaemi.

+## References
+- Hitachi HD44780 Datasheet

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.